Qustodio Review 2024: Is This Parental Control App Right for Your Family?

 • Allows you to set time limits for games and apps

 Qustodio is definitely more affordable than some of its competitors, especially with its Complete plan.
-Bark Premium goes for $5.00/mo, which is a couple of more than Qustodio Complete.
+Aura Parental Controls is around the same price, coming in at $8.25/mo (billed annually), while Bark Premium goes for a much higher $14.00/mo.

 Qustodio features

-We’ll dive deep into Qustodio’s features for content monitoring, screen time management, location tracking and geofencing, as well as activity reports.
+Qustodio offers a lot of the core features we're looking for in parental control apps, like content monitoring, screen time management, location tracking and geofencing, as well as activity reports.

 Content monitoring